WHAT IS THE HURRICANE VALLEY FOOD PANTRY?

 HOW TO DONATE:

-Donations of diapers, clothes, hygiene kits, and/or non-perishable food can be brought to the pantry during business hours.
+Donations of diapers, hygiene kits, and/or non-perishable food can be brought to the pantry during business hours.
 Donations may also be given directly to the Utah Food Bank who provides approximately 90% of food dispersed at the Hurricane Food Pantry.

 Monetary contributions are also appreciated for operational expenses.
 All donations are tax-deductible.
 You can pay online here: